-Singer SZA Heats Up Instagram With Nude Selfie: ‘My Mama Prolly Gon Make Me Delete’
+Singer SZA Heats Up Instagram With Nude Selfie: 'My Mama Prolly Gon Make Me Delete'

 There were some other revealing pictures in the series.
 She stood topless in one photo, once again placing her hand across her chest to stay strategically covered.
 In another shot, SZA rocked a blue bikini while standing on a rock in front of a waterfall, showing off her curves as she flashed a big smile.

-There were also some less-racy images mixed in with the assortment, including one where SZA wore a t-shirt with a picture of two brown bears.
-In another, she stood outside in large white t-shirt and a floral-patterned bucket hat, taking in the sun.
+There were also some less racy images mixed in with the assortment, including one where SZA wore a T-shirt with a picture of two brown bears.
+In another, she stood outside in a large white T-shirt and a floral-patterned bucket hat, taking in the sun.

 The post was a huge hit with SZA's fans, racking up more than 1.5 million likes and attracting plenty of compliments from her followers.